mikrono/tModLoaderWiki_kr_ko/ModTile.md

 Allows you to determine whether or not the tile will draw itself flipped in the world.

+### public virtual void SetDrawPositions(int i, int j, ref int width, ref int offsetY, ref int height)

+Allows you to customize the position in which this tile is drawn.
+Width refers to the width of one frame of the tile, offsetY refers to how many pixels below its actual position the tile should be drawn, and height refers to the height of one frame of the tile.
+By default the values will be set to the values you give this tile's TileObjectData.
+If this tile has no TileObjectData then they will default to 16, 0, and 16, respectively.

 ### public virtual void AnimateTile(ref int frame, ref int frameCounter)

 Allows you to animate your tile.
 Use frameCounter to keep track of how long the current frame has been active, and use frame to change the current frame.